qonceptual/QwikHttp/README.md

 Note QwikHttp<> is Generic.
 Tell it what type you expect back in the response and it will handle your conversion.

 The following Generic Types are supported by default.
-New types can be added by implementing the QwikConversion Protocol, which converts from NSData
+New types can be added by implementing the QwikDataConversion Protocol, which converts from NSData
 - NSDictionary: Parsed from a JSON response
 - NSString
 - Bool: True if the request was successful
 - NSNumber
 - NSData
 - Arrays: These are supported via using the type of the array contents and calling the array completion handler as described below.
-- For complex types, extend QwikJson to easily convert between dictionaries and complex objects and arrays
+- For complex types, extend QwikJson to easily convert between dictionaries and complex objects and arrays ( see more below)

 #### Typed Result Handlers